 - Try not to bombard the person with questions.
 It may be easier to start open-ended conversations about a broad topic – for example, you might say, “Can you tell me about where you grew up?”

 Everyone’s life story is individual, but you could include:

 - personal details such as name, age, address etc

 - their first language and other languages spoken

 - significant relationships with family and friends

-- childhood history
+- childhood and early life history

 - current employment (if applicable) and work history